 - Appropriate steps will be taken to prevent and control the spread of infectious diseases

 - While any animal concerned is at the premises where it will normally be held, its accommodation is such that it can take adequate exercise.

-- Download our Dangerous Wild Animals General Application Form
+- Download our Dangerous Wild Animals (DWA) Application Form

-- Download our Dangerous Wild Animals Ostriches Renewal Application Form
+- Download our Dangerous Wild Animals (DWA) Renewal Application Form

 You will also need to make your payment by visiting our Make a Payment form and selecting Animal Licences from the drop down.
 The reference number will prefill for you but you will need to enter the amount.
 Please write your receipt number on your application form.

 Any applicant who is refused a licence can appeal to their local Magistrates’ court.

 Please contact us in the first instance.

 Any licence holder who wishes to appeal against a condition attached to their licence can appeal to their local Magistrates’ court.

 We would always advise that in the event of a complaint the first contact is made with the trader by you – preferably in the form a letter (with proof of delivery).
 If that has not worked Gov.uk can offer advice on Consumer Protection Rights (external link).